scott-hf/SteamPageAutoTranslationTool/README.md

 ![44](https://github.com/scott-hf/Steamy-Polyglot-Pixie/assets/224776/8d1e25b3-adde-4f21-869f-5465c58bd3e7)

-5. upload the contents of exports/storepage to Store Admin page
+5. upload the contents of exports/storepage to Store Admin page*
 ![5](https://github.com/scott-hf/Steamy-Polyglot-Pixie/assets/224776/cdbfd2df-3372-42b3-a6a4-6261095c7593)

+*=Sometimes i've noticed you have to upload these translation files one a time for the store page.

 And that's it.
 You're done!